wenyi-shang/wenyi-shang.github.io/_pages/teaching.md

 <p style="margin-top: -10px;"></p>

+1. <i>IS_LT 7302: Organization of Information</i>.
+University of Missouri, Fall 2025.
+2. <i>IS_LT 7305: Foundations of Library and Information Science</i>.
+University of Missouri, Fall 2025.
-1. <i>IS_LT 7301: Library and Information Technology</i>.
+3. <i>IS_LT 7301: Library and Information Technology</i>.
 University of Missouri, Spring 2025.
-2. <i>IS_LT 9085: Problems in Information Science and Learning Technology</i> (independent study).
-University of Missouri, Spring 2025.
+4. <i>IS_LT 9085: Problems in Information Science and Learning Technology</i> (independent study).
+University of Missouri, Spring 2025, Fall 2025.

 <p style="margin-top: -20px;"></p>